Opinion dynamics and wisdom under out-group discrimination: Introduction

 \section{Introduction}

-On many economic, political, social, and religious agendas, disagreement among individuals is pervasive: whether abortion, gay marriage, or death penalty should be legalized or not, whether Iraq had weapons of mass destructions, the scientific standing of evolution, whether taxes/social subsidies/unemployment benefits/(lower bounds on) wages should be increased or decreased, the right course of government in general, the effectiveness of alternative (or `standard') medicine such as homeopathy, etc., are all highly debated despite the fact that plenty of data bearing on most of these issues is available.\footnote{Our examples are, i.a., taken from \textcite{Abramowitz2005}, \citet{Acemoglu2011}, and \textcite{Golub2012}. } In fact, in certain contexts such as the political arena, disagreement is `built into' and part of the system of opinion exchange \parencite{Jones1995,Cohen2003}.
-Yet, it has been observed that, contradicting this factual basis, the phenomenon of disagreement is not among the predictions of renown and widely used theoretical models of opinion dynamics in the social and economic context, whether they are based on fully rational, \emph{Bayesian}, agents or boundedly rational or \emph{non-Bayesian} actors.\footnote{See, e.g., the discussions \textcite{Acemoglu2011,AcemogluSubmitted,Acemoglu:2013}.
+On many economic, political, social, and religious agendas, disagreement among individuals is pervasive.
+For example, the following are or have been highly debated: whether abortion, gay marriage, or death penalty should be legalized or not; whether Iraq had weapons of mass destructions; the scientific standing of evolution; whether taxes/social subsidies/unemployment benefits/(lower bounds on) wages should be increased or decreased; the right course of government in general; the effectiveness of alternative (or `standard') medicine such as homeopathy.\footnote{Our examples are, i.a., taken from \textcite{Abramowitz2005}, \citet{Acemoglu2011}, and \textcite{Golub2012}. } In fact, in certain contexts such as the political arena, disagreement is `built into' and essential part of the system of opinion exchange \parencite{Jones1995,Cohen2003}.
+Yet, contradicting this factual basis, it has been observed that the phenomenon of disagreement is not among the predictions of renown and widely used theoretical models of opinion dynamics in the social and economic context.\footnote{See, e.g., the discussions \textcite{Acemoglu2011,Acemoglu:2013}.
 See also \textcite{Abelson1964}.} Namely, in these models, a standard prediction is that agents tend toward a \emph{consensus opinion}, that is, that all agents eventually hold the same opinion (or belief)\footnote{Typically, in the literature, the term \emph{belief} is used when there exists a \emph{truth} for an agenda, and the term \emph{opinion} is used when truth is not explicitly modeled.
 Like our related work, we more generally subsume under the term opinions also beliefs, judgements, estimations, or even norms and values, depending on the application scenario.} about any specific issue.
-Typically, this applies to both Bayesian frameworks --- which is the reason why \textcite{Acemoglu2011} call them ``[no] natural framework[s] for understanding persisent disagreement'' (p.
-6) --- and non-Bayesian setups such as the famous DeGroot model of opinion dynamics \parencite{DeGroot1974}, where consensus obtains as long as the social network wherein agents communicate with each other is strongly connected (and aperiodic).
+Typically, this applies to both (fully rational) Bayesian frameworks --- which is the reason why \textcite{Acemoglu2011} call them ``[no] natural framework[s] for understanding persisent disagreement'' (p.
+6) --- and non-Bayesian (boundedly rational) setups such as the famous DeGroot model of opinion dynamics \parencite{DeGroot1974}, where consensus obtains as long as the social network wherein agents communicate with each other is strongly connected (and aperiodic).